chowowing/blog/content/post/test.md

 title: Q & A
 date: 2024-05-10
 tags: ["hugo","blog"]
-Description  :
+Description  : 60 Fun Q&A Questions for Getting to Know Someone
 featured: true
 ---

 ### Questions for Small Groups:
 Q1: What do you miss most about working in the office?

-    Stealing snacks, and ofc the friendly colleagues.
+    Stealing snacks

 Q2: What’s the best piece of advice you’ve ever been given?